Next-generation allogeneic cell therapies

 Editing: PD-1 KO, B2M KO, B2M–HLA-E insertion

 CB-012 is our third program and is an allogeneic anti-CLL-1 CAR-T cell therapy for the treatment of relapsed or refractory acute myeloid leukemia (r/r AML).
 CLL-1 (also known as CD371) is expressed on the surface of AML tumor cells and leukemic stem cells, but it is not expressed on normal hematopoietic stem cells, which makes it a compelling target for the treatment of AML.
 We use the Cas12a chRDNA genome-editing technology to make five edits in the manufacture of CB-012: 1) we knock out the TRAC gene to remove the T cell receptor; 2) we site-specifically insert a human anti-CLL-1 CAR into the TRAC gene; 3) we knock out PD-1; and 4) we site-specifically insert a gene encoding a B2M–HLA-E-peptide fusion into the B2M gene, 5) which knocks out the endogenous B2M gene.
-Caribou plans to submit an Investigational New Drug (IND) application for CB-012 for r/r AML and is conducting IND-enabling studies.
+CB-012 is being evaluated in the ongoing, open-label, multicenter AMpLify Phase 1 trial.

 Clinical trials

-We have two ongoing, open-label, multicenter Phase 1 clinical trials in the United States.
+We have three ongoing, open-label, multicenter, Phase 1 clinical trials.

-Phase 1 ANTLER clinical trial for CB-010 in patients with relapsed or refractory B cell non-Hodgkin lymphoma
+ANTLER Phase 1 trial for CB-010 in patients with relapsed or refractory B cell non-Hodgkin lymphoma

 ANTLER clinical trial

-Phase 1 CaMMouflage clinical trial for CB-011 in patients with relapsed or refractory multiple myeloma
+CaMMouflage Phase 1 trial for CB-011 in patients with relapsed or refractory multiple myeloma

 CaMMouflage clinical trial